LinusChen/photometry/structure.md

 The class ModelParam should also have a method get_res(observed_sed), which computes, for this SED observed, what would be the model results, with this parameter set.

+All the get_sepectum*() methods of ModelParam is deprecated.
+Only ModelFull should have those moethods.